What is Montessori Education?

 Every material in a Montessori classroom supports an aspect of child development, creating a match between the child’s natural interests and the available activities.
 Children can learn through their own experience and at their own pace.
 They can respond at any moment to the natural curiosities that exist in all humans and build a solid foundation for life-long learning.

 The Association Montessori Internationale (AMI) was established by Maria Montessori in 1929 to protect the integrity of her work and to support high standards for both teacher training and schools.
 Today, AMI continues to uphold Maria Montessori’s vision while collaborating with contemporary research in neuroscience and child development.
-Montessori Northwest is proud to be an official teacher training center of AMI.
+Montessori Northwest is proud to be an official teacher training center of AMI, training teachers to work with children from birth to age twelve.
+Why become a Montessori teacher?
 Why choose AMI?

 Montessori environments support the learning of children from birth to middle school: